joeygrable94/BasecampSCSS/README.md

 ## Getting Started

-- clone the repository to your css folder
+- clone the repository into your css folder
-- edit "base/config.scss" to customize your BasecampSCSS settings
+- inside BasecampSCSS/ edit "base/config.scss" to customize your BasecampSCSS settings
 - add your custom styles to "base/_build.scss"
 - compile the sass into css to build your BasecampSCSS

 ```
-sass --watch basecamp/basecamp.scss:basecamp.css
+sass --watch BasecampSCSS/basecamp.scss:basecamp.css
 ```